nanakoohashi/Customer-churn/Plan.md

     2. oversampling the rare target class;
     3. use weights associated with each variable, if the algorithm contains that feature; and
     4. use prior probabilities, if the algorithm contains that feature.
+- **Segmentation:** This is another example of the input of business knowledge in the analytic process.
+You might know (or strongly suspect) that the phone calling behavior of urban customers is quite different from that of rural customers.
+You might decide that you want to separate the rural from the urban customers and build separate models for each.
+In order to do that, you must divide the original data set into two pieces, one for rural customers and one for urban customers.
+This process is called data segmentation.
 ## Modeling
 ### 1. Select Modeling Techniques
 #### Choose modeling algorithms